tipishev/python_debugging_workshop/README.md

 That's why in this workshop we will hands-on solve a series of puzzles, each one focusing on some aspect of Python debugging.

-How many of you have played Roguelikes, Multi-User Dungeons or (MUD) Interactive Fiction (IF)?
+How many of you have played MUDs?

+By the way, last year's Pycon had an awesome talk about Evennia, Python-based Multi-User Dungeons (MUD).

+What about Roguelikes or Interactive Fiction (IF)?

 Then you will also see that debugging is similar to playing such a game: